shootermv/angular2-minimalist-starter/README.md

 * Forms

 ## Goal
 Maintain an up-to-date and minimalist project using the very latest version of Angular2, while exposing most of the Angular2's features.
-Thus anyone can use it as an extremely minimal base to get up and running with Angular 2 and TypeScript (using Gulp for assisting with boilerplate).
+Thus anyone can use it as an extremely minimal base to get up and running with Angular2 and TypeScript (using Gulp for assisting with boilerplate).

 ## Quick start
 ```bash